MicrosoftDocs/query-docs/query-languages/dax/related-function-dax.md

 |--------|--------------|
 |column|The column that contains the values you want to retrieve.|

 ## Return value

 A single value that is related to the current row.

 ## Remarks

-The RELATED function requires that a relationship exists between the current table and the table with related information.
+- The RELATED function requires that a relationship exists between the current table and the table with related information.
 You specify the column that contains the data that you want, and the function follows an existing many-to-one relationship to fetch the value from the specified column in the related table.
 If a relationship does not exist, you must create a relationship.

-When the RELATED function performs a lookup, it examines all values in the specified table regardless of any filters that may have been applied.
+- When the RELATED function performs a lookup, it examines all values in the specified table regardless of any filters that may have been applied.

-> [!NOTE]
-> The RELATED function needs a row context; therefore, it can only be used in calculated column expression, where the current row context is unambiguous, or as a nested function in an expression that uses a table scanning function.
+- The RELATED function needs a row context; therefore, it can only be used in calculated column expression, where the current row context is unambiguous, or as a nested function in an expression that uses a table scanning function.
 A table scanning function, such as SUMX, gets the value of the current row value and then scans another table for instances of that value.

 ## Example

 In the following example, the measure Non USA Internet Sales is created to produce a sales report that excludes sales in the United States.
 In order to create the measure, the InternetSales_USD table must be filtered to exclude all sales that belong to the United States in the SalesTerritory table.
 The United States, as a country, appears 5 times in the SalesTerritory table; once for each of the following regions: Northwest, Northeast, Central, Southwest, and Southeast.

 The first approach to filter the Internet Sales, in order to create the measure, could be to add a filter expression like the following: